pooja-garad/Pega-PRPC/Data Transform in Pega.md

    - Parameters allow you to pass data into the Data Transform, making it reusable with different inputs.
    - Example: You might pass a customer ID as a parameter to retrieve specific customer data.

-## Data Transform Actions

-### Common Actions in Data Transform

-1. **Set Properties**: Directly set a value to a target property.
-2. **Remove**: Clears or deletes a property or page, which is useful to free up memory or reset data.
-3. **Append to**: Adds an element to a list or array.
-4. **Map to**: Used for mapping lists, particularly in situations where the data source has a nested structure.
-5. **Call another Data Transform**: Useful for modularizing transformations by calling other predefined Data Transforms.

 ## Key Scenarios for Using Data Transforms